chastik/WissKI/01_Session/S1U1_Welcome-Warm-up.md

 This is precisely where **WissKI and ontology-based data modeling** can make a difference, providing powerful tools to support real-world research workflows.

+The target group primarily comprises collection managers and staff members who possess limited expertise in the fields of digital literacy and research data management, as only a small proportion of collections have been digitized to date.

 ---

 ## About the Team